-For larger cross sections (e.g., for most of the parameter space we target in the Milky-Way scenario), we assume the DM density profile follows the strong stellar heating scenario shown in \cref{fig:density} and calculated in~\cite{Balaji:2023hmy}. \cref{fig:res_gzk} shows the resulting bounds including baryonic feedback.
-For the Milky Way scenario, this applies for all DM masses, while for the NGC 1068 case, masses $\geq 100\;\mathrm{MeV}$ are affected, which appears in our curves as a kink at about $m_\chi \sim 100$~MeV.
-We note that NGC1068 is significantly younger source, so the bound in \cref{eq:feedback_xsec} will weaken accordingly.
+For larger cross sections (e.g., for most of the parameter space we target in the MW scenario), we assume the DM density profile follows the strong stellar heating scenario shown in \cref{fig:density} and calculated in Ref.~\cite{Balaji:2023hmy}. \cref{fig:res_gzk} shows the resulting bounds including baryonic feedback.
+For the MW scenario, this applies for all DM masses, while for the NGC 1068 case, masses $\geq 10\;\mathrm{MeV}$ are affected, which appears in our curves as a kink at about $m_\chi \sim 10$~MeV.
+We note that NGC 1068 is a significantly younger source, so the corresponding bound in \cref{eq:feedback_xsec} will weaken accordingly.